monkey-projects/oci-sign/README.md

 in GraalVM projects.
 More specifically, to use them in native images for OCI [functions](https://fnproject.io).

+## Design

+I have written the code according to the [specs provided by Oracle](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/signingrequests.htm#six).
+These were however incomplete, so I also had to reverse engineer their Java code somewhat.
+But eventually that did the trick.

 ## How to use it?

 Include the library in your project: